M-Sc-Research/Generative_Ai/Introduction-to-LLMs-and-the-generative-AI-project/readme.md

 <strong>
 The Transformer architecture consists of an encoder and a decoder, each of which is composed of several layers.
 Each layer consists of two sub-layers: a multi-head self-attention mechanism and a feed-forward neural network.
 The multi-head self-attention mechanism allows the model to attend to different parts of the input sequence, while the feed-forward network applies a point-wise fully connected layer to each position separately and identically.
+The Transformer model also uses residual connections and layer normalization to facilitate training and prevent overfitting.
 </strong>